act-now-coalition/covid-act-now-website/scripts/vaccination_alerts/README.md

   content: 'Phase 1...'
 ```

-In this case, for example, we need to send emails for udpates on location "11" and location "13" (location "12" didn't have any updates).
+In this case, for example, we need to send emails for updates on location `"11"` and location `"13"` (location `"12"` didn't have any updates).

 For locations that have updated information, we save a copy of the CMS information in the file `vaccination-alerts.json`.
 The information in `vaccination-alerts.json` will be used in later phases to determine the list of users to email and to render the emails.